Tablets with HDMI Input: Problems, Options & Fixes

 XPPen Artist Pro 14 (Gen2)

-Challenging some of the best drawing tablets on the market today, the 2nd Generation Artist 14 Pro drawing tablet incorporates new tech that places this device as possibly the brand’s flagship product.
+Challenging some of the best drawing tablets on the market today, the 2nd Generation Artist 14 Pro drawing tablet incorporates new tech that places this device as possibly XPPen’s flagship product.
 Aside from the long list of features including multiple OS compatibility, the ability to support pretty much all the digital software out there, and XPPen’s trademark world-first 16,384 pressure levels, it's the Artist 14 Pro’s accessory lineup that steals the show.

 • Pros: Dual-reversable ports via HDMI 3-in-1 cable; low blue light certified by TÜV SÜD